 Testimonial – ‘Gowrie SA and the Inclusion Agency is supportive and has an encouraging collegial culture’ (Inclusion Professional)

 Gowrie SA is committed to creating a child safe environment where all children feel valued and safe.
 We have zero tolerance for child abuse.
 Our robust human resources, recruitment and vetting practices are strictly adhered to during the application and interviewing process.
 Applicants should be aware that we carry out DHS Working with Children Checks and reference checks (as we see fit), as well as careful examination of employment history, to ensure that we are recruiting the right people for our organisation.
 All staff are aware of Child Safe practices and alert leaders if they have any concerns.

-Gowrie SA has Australian Government funding to operate the state-wide Inclusion Agency in South Australia as part of the Inclusion Support Programme (ISP).
-Given the nature of the role, the Gowrie SA Inclusion Agency has a rolling recruitment process for committed new colleagues, working full time, based at our Thebarton site.
-Inclusion Professionals work with early education and care services (LDC, FDC, OSHC) to provide advice and assistance to build service capacity for the inclusion of children and offers support in relation to specific children’s inclusion.
+Gowrie SA has the Australian Government funding to operate the state-wide Inclusion Agency in South Australia as part of the Inclusion Support Program (ISP).
+The Gowrie SA Inclusion Agency is looking for committed new Inclusion Professionals (working full time or part time - negotiable) based at our Thebarton site.
+You will work with early education and care services to provide advice and assistance to build service capacity for the inclusion of children and offers support in relation to specific children’s inclusion.

 Job Tasks and Responsibilities

-As a member of the Gowrie SA Inclusion Agency team you will work directly with services, stakeholders and other Inclusion Professionals to deliver inclusion support which is flexible and responsive to the needs of eligible services and educators across South Australia.
+As a member of the Gowrie SA Inclusion Agency team you will work directly with services, stakeholders and other Inclusion Professionals to deliver inclusion support which is flexible and responsive to the needs of ELCC services, and educators across South Australian services.